EvanSkiStudios/Raccoon-Mischief/README.md

 ## Bug Fixes
 * Fixed an bug with Milking player's and Llamas
+* Forgiving Void now checks if the player is in the void before teleporting

 ## Config.yml
 * Nothing Changed since last version